alexandra-demski/Malloc-Library/README.md

 void  print_stats();
 ```

-Each allocated block will incorporate a header with administrative informations necessary for an efficient `malloc` and a memory block used to actually store informations.
+Each allocated block will incorporate a header with administrative information necessary for an efficient `malloc` and a data space used to actually store informations.

 The allocation algorithm will, at first, search for a free and big enough memory block.
 If it succeeds, it will return the address of this zone and label the block as used.
 If it fails, it will create a new block using `sbrk`.

-With this minimalist implementation, deallocate memory ; the `free` function will only mark a block as unused.
+With this minimalist implementation, deallocating memory with the `free` function will only mark a block as unused.

 The debug tool `print_stats` will display useful information such as the number of allocated block, used and free ones, their size and the quantity of wasted memory space.